 Browse by Medical Category

-The Endovascular and Interventional Neuroradiology Division performs minimally invasive, image-guided procedures to treat vascular diseases of the central nervous system and spine.
+The Division of Neurointerventional Imaging performs minimally invasive, image-guided procedures to treat vascular diseases of the central nervous system and spine.

 Interventional Neuroradiology / Endovascular Neurosurgery is a minimally invasive approach to the treatment of vascular diseases of the central nervous system and spine.
 Conditions in the past that would have required surgical intervention such as aneurysms, vascular malformations, stenosis and tumors of the brain, head and neck can be considered for treatment by using an endovascular approach to reach the lesion.
 Interventional techniques such as thrombolysis are also useful in the management of patients with acute ischemic stroke.
 Many disease processes of the spine may also be treated utilizing percutaneous techniques.
 These image-guided therapies facilitate treatment of previously untreatable or difficult lesions.